jjrpayne/youtube-playlist-to-podcast-rss/README.md

 This is a Python script that converts any YouTube playlist into an audio-only podcast RSS feed.
 This RSS feed can then be imported into any podcast app, allowing you to listen to the YouTube audio as a podcast.

 ## Requirements
-This script requires Python 3 as well as the follwoing libraries:
+This script requires Python 3 as well as the following libraries:

 - [feedgen](https://pypi.org/project/feedgen/)
 - [isodate](https://pypi.org/project/isodate/)